Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Introduction

 \section{Introduction}

 In randomized experiments, rerandomization \citep{morgan2012rerandomization} refers to a restricted randomization procedure that discards treatment allocation schemes corresponding to large baseline imbalance.
 That is, treatment assignments will be randomly re-generated until the balance statistics fall within a pre-specified threshold.
-In biomedical research, such a randomization procedure is also referred to as covariate-constrained randomization \citep{raab2001balance, moulton2004covariate} and often applied to cluster randomization.
+In biomedical research, such a randomization procedure is also referred to as covariate-constrained randomization \citep{li2016evaluation,li2017evaluation} and increasingly applied to cluster randomization.
 Compared with simple randomization that assigns treatment by independent coin flips, rerandomization can provide effective design-based control of imbalance associated with a number of covariates, possibly of different types, and improve the study power.
-Compared to covariate-adaptive randomization, such as stratified randomization \citep{Zelen1974} for balancing discrete baseline variables, rerandomization can easily handle continuous baseline variables and features continuously-valued design parameters to control for the randomization space, thereby offering additional flexibility.
-Given these potential advantages, rerandomization is increasingly popular in economics \citep{bruhn2009pursuit} and biomedical research \citep{ivers2012allocation, turner2017review}.
+Compared to covariate-adaptive randomization, such as stratified randomization \citep{Zelen1974} for balancing discrete baseline variables, rerandomization can easily handle continuous baseline variables with continuously valued design parameters to control the randomization space, thereby offering additional flexibility.
+Given these potential advantages, rerandomization has become popular in economics \citep{bruhn2009pursuit} and biomedical research \citep{ivers2012allocation}.